psennats/drm.igt-gpu-tools/README.md

 and to avoid having to install all the dependencies.
 You can use podman/docker to to run it on your system.

-Oneliner to get you started with the latest master:
+Oneliner to get you started with the latest version:

     # podman run --rm --privileged registry.freedesktop.org/drm/igt-gpu-tools/igt:master